-What activities are you engaged in today that you should avoid?
+Are you engaged in activities today that you should avoid?
 What are the causes of your most significant threats?
 Are there ways of eliminating the cause and avoid the potential adverse impacts?

 Be intentional about your risk management.
 Define your risk management plan.
 Identify and evaluate your risks.
 Discuss the most significant risks with your project team members and determine which risk strategy would be best.
 Sometimes, risk avoidance is your best choice.